Eric Lundgren: Legal issues

 While living in China from 2006 to 2011 one of his Source Captain projects was to manufacture replacement "restore disks".
 The restore discs are usually supplied by computer-makers as a way for users to reinstall Windows with preinstalled drivers to a hard drive if it crashes.
 The disks can be used only on a computer that already has a license for the Windows Operating System.

 As COO of IT Asset Partners, Inc., Lundgren produced and shipped 28,000 restore discs to a broker in Florida in 2012.
 Their plan was to provide the discs to used-computer buyers who wouldn't have to take the time to create the discs themselves.

 US Customs intercepted a shipment of the restore disks imported from China in 2012 and referred the case to federal prosecutors.
 Federal prosecutors filed a 21 count indictment against Lundgren for copyright violations of the Microsoft operating system.
 Initially, federal prosecutors valued the discs at $299 each, or the cost of a brand new Windows operating system, and Lundgren's indictment claimed he had cost Microsoft $8.3 million in lost sales.

 Lundgren and his defense team disagreed with the charges and stated he was providing replacement restore discs for convenience to people using recycled hardware that already had a license to use the Windows operating system.
 Lundgren also stated Microsoft gave away the restore disk for free so there was nothing to steal and there were no lost sales.

 Lundgren pled guilty to criminal trademark infringement and conspiracy to traffic in counterfeit Dell disks, and in May, a judge for the US District Court in the Southern District of Florida sentenced him to 15 months in prison, three years of supervised release, and a $50,000 fine.

 Following his sentencing, Lundgren stepped down as CEO of IT Asset Partners, Inc In June 2017.

-In April 2018, a federal appeals court in Miami rejected his claim that the "restore disks" he made to extend the lives of computers had no financial value, and instead ruled that he had infringed Microsoft's products, valuing the restore disks at $700,000 based on the $25 value Microsoft charged refurbishers for each disk.
+In April 2018, a federal appeals court in Miami rejected his claim that the "restore disks" he made to extend the lives of computers had no financial value, and instead ruled that he had infringed Microsoft's products, valuing the restore disks at $700,000 based on the $25 value Microsoft charged refurbishers for replacement licenses, which are bundled with a restore disk.

-US Public Interest Research Group defended Lundgren, issuing a statement over his sentencing through its Right to Repair campaign.
+US Public Interest Research Group defended Lundgren, issuing a statement over his sentencing through its right to repair campaign.

 Lundgren was released after serving one year of his fifteen-month sentence for good behavior.

+Lundgren considers his prison-time a catalyst that serves the greater good.
+Media attention to it helped charge the Right-to-repair movement, which advocates for building a society that repairs and reuses as much as possible.

+Microsoft, the FCC and—at Lundgren's urging—even Apple have now committed to supporting the very thing that sent Lundgren to prison.